 Roderigo attacks Cassio as he is leaving Bianca’s, but he is hurt; Iago (in disguise) attacks Cassio and then pretends to arrive on scene to help.
 Iago kills Roderigo to keep him silent, and accuses Bianca of arranging to kill Cassio.
 Othello confronts Desdemona about Cassio and ends up strangling her, but Emilia arrives shortly afterwards and calls for help.
 When Othello mentions the handkerchief as proof of Desdemona’s affair, Emilia realizes Iago’s plot and exposes him, sending Iago into a rage, killing Emilia.
 Othello stabs Iago but does not kill him, turning a hidden sword on himself as he is arrested for Desdemona’s murder.

-Check out the full teacher guide for Othello!
+Check out our lesson plans for Othello!